chuksy92/cutshort-task-master/README.md

 type "yarn dev" in your terminal

+Test
+To run the tests, run the following command: type "yarn test" in your terminal

 This will start the server in development mode with Nodemon which will automatically restart the server when changes are made to the code.

 The server will start on http://localhost:3000 by default, and you can use Postman or any other REST client to test the API endpoints.